model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 ```

 `old` allows evaluating any (side-effect free[^side-effects]) Rust expression.
-The bowwor checker enforces the result of `old` cannot observe the mutations
+The borrow checker enforces the result of `old` cannot observe the mutations
 from e.g. `pop`, as that would defeat the purpose.
 If `your` expression in `old`
 returns borrowed content, make a copy instead (using e.g. `clone()`).